 Few can reliably claim to know the future.
-But it’s still possible to develop some workable theories about the coming years based on knowledge of today’s hot procurement trends, the shifting dynamics of a high-tech, always-on global marketplace, and the evolution of procurement from cost savings to value-building within organizations.
+But it’s still possible to develop some workable theories about the coming years based on knowledge of today’s hot procurement trends, the shifting dynamics of a high-tech, always-on global marketplace, and the evolution of procurement from cost savings to value-building within organisations.

 Procurement Trends 2020

-In order to predict the impact of new technologies and practices, and then develop a roadmap for maximizing their usefulness, procurement professionals need a complete understanding of current procurement trends.
+In order to predict the impact of new technologies and practices, and then develop a roadmap for maximising their usefulness, procurement professionals need a complete understanding of current procurement trends.
 At the end of 2019, the future holds endless possibilities, but it’s likely that procurement trends for 2020 will draw part or all of their inspiration from those currently transforming the procurement function, including:

 Cloud-Based Technologies and the Internet of Things (IoT)

 The second decade of the twenty-first century saw a powerful change in data collection and management.
-As Big Data (more on that in a moment) made it possible to collect, store, and analyze more data than ever before, it became clear that the cloud was an essential part of turning Big Data into Useful Insights.
-Decentralized (but with shared, leveled access for everyone, from anywhere), redundant, scalable, and integration friendly, cloud-based data management made it easy for businesses of all sizes to seamlessly connect software and hardware to create a unified data environment.
+As Big Data (more on that in a moment) made it possible to collect, store, and analyse more data than ever before, it became clear that the cloud was an essential part of turning Big Data into Useful Insights.
+Decentralised (but with shared, levelled access for everyone, from anywhere), redundant, scalable, and integration friendly, cloud-based data management made it easy for businesses of all sizes to seamlessly connect software and hardware to create a unified data environment.
 Software as a Service (SaaS) took applications out of the IT closet and into the cloud, while the Internet of Things (IoT) connected real-world devices to the datastream, enabling more precise performance tracking, production improvements, and the use of advanced technologies such as digital twins.

-For the procurement function, cloud technology has made it possible to achieve much smoother integrations with existing software packages from accounting, customer service, production, etc. These improved integrations have brought continuous improvement through the use of artificial intelligence and process automation, connecting whole organizations as part of the supply chain and allowing teams to collect and analyze performance data procurement teams can use to improve the efficacy, efficiency, and overall competitive performance of the businesses they support.
+For the procurement function, cloud technology has made it possible to achieve much smoother integrations with existing software packages from accounting, customer service, production, etc. These improved integrations have brought continuous improvement through the use of artificial intelligence and process automation, connecting whole organisations as part of the supply chain and allowing teams to collect and analyse performance data procurement teams can use to improve the efficacy, efficiency, and overall competitive performance of the businesses they support.
 As more and more devices connect to the Internet, feeding more and more Big Data into the system, it’s likely cloud-based tech and the IoT will continue to play important parts in procurement for 2020 and beyond.

 Big Data Analytics

 Interconnectivity across the supply chain means everything from production (drawing raw materials from trusted vendors) to accounts payable (processing invoices and paying vendors as quickly, efficiently, and accurately as possible) now yields rich sources of data, ripe for analysis that generates the insights that drive cost reductions and value creation.
-Big Data is one of the most disruptive technologies ever to hit the procurement function, recontextualizing procurement processes, supporting the collection and analysis of data from internal and external sources, and enabling more transparent and accurate analysis of that data to improve decision making, supplier relationships, risk management, and more.
+Big Data is one of the most disruptive technologies ever to hit the procurement function, recontextualising procurement processes, supporting the collection and analysis of data from internal and external sources, and enabling more transparent and accurate analysis of that data to improve decision making, supplier relationships, risk management, and more.

-Businesses are only beginning to realize the potential of this powerful and disruptive technology.
+Businesses are only beginning to realise the potential of this powerful and disruptive technology.
 The blockchain introduces new levels of speed and security to processes ranging from procure-to-pay (P2P) to contract management to financial and inventory audits, but hasn’t quite reached the ubiquity enjoyed by other new technologies.

 That’ll change in 2020, as more procurement teams embrace the versatility and security on hand, and blockchain moves from an optional add-on to a standard component of next-gen automation and security software.

-In 2020, procurement organizations will face a range of emerging cybersecurity risks.
+In 2020, procurement organisations will face a range of emerging cybersecurity risks.
 From fighting off ransomware and malware to preventing system and production shutdowns to shielding customers from the theft and misuse of personal data, cybersecurity is one trend that will only increase in priority in the years ahead.

 The Human Factor: More Collaboration, Greater Social Responsibility

-No business operates in a void, and while artificial intelligence and robotic process automation can make a big difference in a company’s profitability and productivity, at the heart of every organization lies a group of people responsible for adding a little human ingenuity to the mix.
+No business operates in a void, and while artificial intelligence and robotic process automation can make a big difference in a company’s profitability and productivity, at the heart of every organisation lies a group of people responsible for adding a little human ingenuity to the mix.

 As data management, software integration and automation become more prevalent, many procurement teams already find themselves taking advantage of the improved collaboration and communication all this connectivity affords.
 Connecting vendors and customers to your system reduces confusion by increasing transparency and trust.
 Supplier relationship management improves, too, as supplier performance data provides insights that can help your team identify areas in need of improvement, mutually beneficial adjustments to contract terms, conditions, and pricing, or potential opportunities to create partnerships or expand into new markets.